Flower Girl (2025 film)

 Flower Girl is a 2025 Filipino fantasy comedy film directed by Fatrick Tabada.
 It stars Sue Ramirez, Martin del Rosario, Jameson Blake, Maxie Andreison, KaladKaren, Donna Cariaga and Mae Paner.
 Produced by OctoberTrain Films, CreaZion Studios, and The IdeaFirst Company, it premiered in the Philippines on June 18, 2025.

 The film was selected as the closing film of the 2025 New York Asian Film Festival and had its international premiere on July 27, 2025.

 Plot

-Ena (Sue Ramirez), a sanitary‑napkin endorser, mocks a trans woman in a public restroom and is cursed by a trans fairy (KaladKaren) to lose her vagina.
-To reverse the curse before an enchanted flower loses its final petal, she must find genuine love.
-During her journey, she confronts her transphobia and preconceived notions about gender and identity.
+Ena (Sue Ramirez), a commercial model, mocks a trans woman in a public restroom and is cursed by a trans fairy (KaladKaren) to lose her vagina.
+To reverse the curse, she must find genuine love before the enchanted flower given to her loses its final petal.
+During her journey, she confronts her own transphobia and reassesses her preconceived notions about gender and identity.